2019–20 Czech First League

 The 2019–20 Czech First League, known as the Fortuna liga for sponsorship reasons, was the 27th season of the Czech Republic's top-tier football league.
-The defending champions were Slavia Prague, who won their fifth Czech title in previous season.
+The defending champions were Slavia Prague, who won their fifth Czech title in the previous season.
 This season was the second one with a new league structure in which 16 clubs play each other home and away, until the league is split up in championship, Europa League and relegation groups.

 Season events

 On 12 March, the League Football Association announced that all Fortuna liga games had been postponed for the foreseeable future due to the COVID-19 pandemic.

 After 2 months, on 12 May, the League Football Association announced that the Fortuna liga would resume on 25 May.
 The regular season concluded on 14 June 2020.

-On 23 July, when the Champions group and the Europa League playoffs have already been finalized, the SFC Opava - a team currently holding 15th place in the table has been suspected for corona virus by one of their team members.
-The Czech League Football Association said it is not possible to complete the league's group rescue as a result of this, and the team was forced to quarantine.
-None of the three teams in danger of falling into the second league, namely Karviná, Opava and Příbram, will be relegated.
-The victorious Pardubice, and the second-place Zbrojovka Brno will advance to the first league, while third-place Dukla Praha will not.
-The relegation group matches have been suspended and no team was relegated.
+On 23 July, when the Champions group and the Europa League playoffs had already been finalized, SFC Opava - a team holding 15th place in the table had a suspected coronavirus case among their team members.
+The Czech League Football Association said it was not possible to complete the league's relegation group as a result of this, and the team was forced to quarantine.
+None of the three teams in danger of being relegated to the second league, namely Karviná, Opava and Příbram, would be relegated.
+From the Second League, the victorious Pardubice, and second-placed Zbrojovka Brno would advance to the first league, while third-placed Dukla Praha would not.
+The relegation group matches were suspended and no team was relegated.